 Notes

-If you prefer, the corn and the red bell pepper don't need to be cooked.
+If you prefer, the corn and red bell pepper don't need to be cooked.
 Instead, thaw the corn and add sliced raw red bell pepper to the chickpea bowl.

 - Prep Time: 10 minutes